-Recommended understanding/experience: Year 10 Science - full year
+Recommended Understandings and Experiences: Year 10 Science - Full year

 Although Chemistry is commonly perceived as scientists working in laboratories with white lab coats, it has far more practical uses than initially assumed.
 Chemistry is often a prerequisite for many Science courses such as Forensics, Animal Science and Geoscience as well as the Health Sciences including medicine.
 Chemistry also provides pathways in engineering.